lucasvegi/Elixir-Code-Smells/README.md

   7
   ```

-* __Refactoring:__ To ensure that clients of a library have full control over its systems, regardless of the number of processes used and the lifetime of each one, all processes must be started inside a supervision tree.
+* __Refactoring:__ To ensure that clients of a library have full control over their systems, regardless of the number of processes used and the lifetime of each one, all processes must be started inside a supervision tree.
 As shown below, this code uses a ``Supervisor`` <sup>[link][Supervisor]</sup> as a supervision tree.
 When this Elixir application is started, two different counters (``Counter`` and ``C2``) are also started as child processes of the ``Supervisor`` named ``App.Supervisor``.
-Both of them are initialized with zero.
+Both are initialized with zero.
 By means of this supervision tree, is possible to manage the lifecycle of all child processes (e.g., stopping or restarting each one), improving the visibility of the entire app.

   ```elixir
   defmodule SupervisedProcess.Application do